contains the active ingredient atenolol

 treat an irregular heart beat or rhythm, also called arrhythmia

-reduce the risk of heart complications following a heart attack.
+treat heart attacks, or reduce the risk of heart complications following a heart attack.

 Noten belongs to a group of medicines called beta-blockers.
 It works by affecting the body's response to certain nerve impulses,